RHear/FLVPlayer-to-MPlayer-instance/README.txt

 Each row has a Convert button.

-When this button is pressed, the FLV instance will be converted to MPlayer and the FLV instance will be DELETED!
+When this button is pressed, the FLVPlayer instance will be converted to MPlayer and the old FLVPlayer instance will be DELETED!

 I recommend you to do a backup before using this script, to prevent unneccessary losses of FLVPlayer instances, when something goes wrong.